jameshughes89/cs102/src/site/topics/iterators/iterators.rst

 ========

 * The ``Iterator`` interface is used for creating an iterator object to iterate over something
-* If we are making a class that we want to be able to iterate over, we will have that class ``implement Iterable<T>``
+* If making a class that is to be iterated over, then that class will ``implement Iterable<T>``

-    * For example, asking our collection for an iterator
+    * For example, asking the collection for an iterator

         * ``myBag.iterator()``

 * When looking at the `Iterable interface <https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/Iterable.html>`_, you will find one abstract method --- ``iterator()``
 * If we correctly implement the ``Iterable`` interface, we can guarantee that our class is in fact iterable